tensorflow/models/official/transformer/README.md

               shape: (-1)
               name: model/Transformer/strided_slice_20:0

-Using the translate SignatureDef requires three steps:
+Follow the steps below to use the translate signature def:

-1. #### Encode the inputs to an integer array.
+1. #### Encode the inputs to integer arrays.
    This can be done using `utils.tokenizer.Subtokenizer`, and the vocab file in the SavedModel assets (`$SAVED_MODEL_DIR/assets.extra/vocab.txt`).

    ```